mys-lang/mys/docs/language-reference/classes-and-traits.rst

 - Traits does not have a state and cannot be instantiated.

-- Destructors may not raise errors.
+- Destructors may not raise exceptions.

 Below is a class with a data member ``value`` and a method ``inc()``.